 This is one of the rare gems in this list exploiting the nostalgic part of the past and opening your heart to the present possibilities of life.
 It’s about choosing what you’ve been wanting for so long.
 You just have to accept and embrace it once it finally shows in front of you.
 Just like in the story, when the right guy comes, you’d better grab him and talk about those things that make you happy.
 This is a very romantic and mature love story about two people meeting the love of their lives and settling down for the best.

 Laputa Castle in the Sky

-One of the earliest works of Studio Ghibli, Laputa: Castle in the Sky can be considered as one of the classics in the film history.
-An exciting, funny and romantic adventure of two young hearts who embarks in a journey to find the mysterious floating island of Laputa (which we can compare to the legendary Atlantis).
+One of the earliest works of Studio Ghibli, Laputa: Castle in the Sky can be considered one of the classics in film history.
+An exciting, funny, and romantic adventure of two young hearts who embarks on a journey to find the mysterious floating island of Laputa (which we can compare to the legendary Atlantis).

 Now this is a different one in this list.
-Unlike with majority of the anime in this list, this is not purely romance, instead it tells an enticing adventure set in an post-apocalyptic years in the future where the Earth’s gravity had been pretty messed up thus destroying the landscape of the world.
-The story is about acceptance of every people’s differences, fighting for what you believe is right and defeating tyrant oppressors.
+Unlike the majority of the anime in this list, this is not purely romance, instead, it tells an enticing adventure set in post-apocalyptic years in the future where the Earth’s gravity had been pretty messed up thus destroying the landscape of the world.
+The story is about acceptance of every people’s differences, fighting for what you believe is right, and defeating tyrant oppressors.

 The Boy and the Beast

 The Boy and the Beast is the most recent film from Mamoru Hosoda, it was released in 2015 and is one of the blockbuster anime hits of that year.
 It was filled with exciting stuff and funny scenes, not to mention that the romance in it was really cheesy.
 It’s a film that will relax your soul and give you satisfaction as the story concludes.